shoeffner/mthesis/src/introduction.md

 in a print format with an attached +SDcard containing the data, you can find the source code for the
 \Gaze{} library and the thesis online.
 A list of ++URL can be found in \Cref{tab:links}.
-The two code repositories contain the tagged commits `v0.1-thesis.shoeffner` and `v0.1-thesis.shoeffner.ghp` which reference the state at the time of submission.
+The two code repositories contain the tagged commits `thesis.shoeffner` which reference the state at the time of submission.

 Table: Links to the thesis' resources and source code. \label{tab:links}